paskal/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ## [Zabbix](https://www.zabbix.com/)

 Zabbix is a stable and reliable monitoring system with a steady development pace.
-It has a huge community and most questions you might think of already have an answer somewhere, so you don’t have to worry if something is possible with Zabbix.
+It has a huge community, and most questions you might think of already have an answer somewhere, so you don’t have to worry if something is possible with Zabbix.

 ### Scalability